osrf/gazebo_design/zmq_transport/zmq_transport.md

 ### Code design ###

-The code of the transport library will be stored in a separate repository, and will result in a separate and Gazebo-independent debian package.
+The code of the transport library will be stored in a separate repository, and will result in a separate and Gazebo-independent Debian package.

 The external dependencies will be Google protobufs and ZeroMQ 3.x.
 We will use the C++11 standard.